GFlores17/GFlores17/README.md

 ### Howdy! 🤠 My name is George Flores.

-My current project is to recreate my last passion project (tournament managing software) as a mobile app using Dart/Android Studio (as opposed to the C++ based Desktop version I created prior).
+My current goal is to recreate my last passion project (tournament managing software) as a mobile app using Dart/Android Studio (as opposed to the C++ based Desktop version I created prior).

 NOTE: "Jackbox Tournament Manager" has no affiliation with Jackbox Games.
 I just wanted a way to track tournaments my friends and I would host last summer during the 1st half of quarantine.